ETHIOPIA – The South

 We passed through a town solely devoted to producing qat, the mild stimulant that is chewed.

 He took me to a hotel and I offered him a beer.
-As a born again Christian, he doesn’t drink so he had tea.
-We talked a lot about the nonexistence of evolution and that the Earth was formed 6000 years ago, that homosexuality was not natural.
-He is a civil engineer, spoke great English and is a good conversationist.
+As a born-again Christian, he doesn’t drink so he had tea.
+We talked a lot about the nonexistence of evolution and that the Earth was formed 6000 years ago, and that homosexuality was not natural.
+He is a civil engineer, speaks great English and is a good conversationalist.

 Sample Itinerary to see the entire Omo Valley and Rift Valley) Ethio Backpacker tours: